 Blockchain is a technology which digitally stores individual pieces of information (blocks) which are connected to one another.
 The linked blocks resemble a long chain which cannot be modified or stolen without detection.
 This public ledger is a record of transactions, which can be anything from money, goods or secure data.

 Blockchain technology can be used in a variety of activities and assets, including:

 Cryptocurrencies– A digital currency is issued in pre-set quantities and according to stable programs.
-A blockchain is the most reliable way to ensure that this happens.
+According to the crypto portal Inside Bitcoins, a blockchain is the most reliable way to ensure that this happens.
 For this reason, a blockchain-based platform can issue its own virtual coins, producing them in an established number.

 Smart Contracts– Contracts with information which contain their terms of executions can be stored on the blockchain.
 These contracts then self-execute themselves based on information they collect over time, without any input from signing parties.

 This enables businesses and individuals to enter into agreements having the certainty that they will be enforced in a non-biased way.
 This is particularly useful for industries that produce virtual goods, where contracts between content creators and brands are difficult to enforce.